near/docs/docs/3.tutorials/examples/xcc.md

 A nice way to learn is by trying to expand a contract.
 Modify the cross contract example to use the [guest-book](guest-book.md) contract!.
 In this way, you can try to make a cross-contract call that attaches money.
 Remember to correctly [handle the callback](../../2.develop/contracts/crosscontract.md#callback-method), and to return the money to the user in case of error.

+### Advanced Cross Contract Calls
+Your contract can perform multiple cross-contract calls in simultaneous, creating promises that execute in parallel, or as a batch transaction.
+Check the [advanced cross contract calls tutorial](./advanced-xcc.md) to learn more.